Interview

 HERA: There comes a sense of spontaneity and fluidity from working in the Asia Pacific region.
 Some days are spent pouring through archives and libraries whilst others start with one studio visit that leads to another.
 Being in the field means I am able to absorb bits and pieces from the contexts surrounding the artists we are working with at Tate; and to bring those different geographies with the question of translating contexts into our London galleries.
 Recently, I have been spending more time in Southeast Asia, particularly Thailand and Indonesia, to learn about the conditions that cultural practitioners self-institute to create and sustain their work.

-Hera Chan visiting the home, archive, and collection of the late Thai modernist artist Tang Chang outside of Bangkok.
-Image courtesy of Hera Chan.
+Hera visiting the home, archive, and collection of the late Thai modernist artist Tang Chang outside of Bangkok.
+Image courtesy of Hera Chan

 M: Tate Modern is one of the biggest art institutions in the world for modern and contemporary art.
 What some might not know about your position is that you are also involved in shaping Tate’s collection via artwork acquisition from the Asia Pacific region.
 How do you approach such a big responsibility and what do you think is essential when it comes to museum collections in the present day and age?

-Hera Chan co-organising and moderating a discussion with Mohammed Al-Hawajri and Mohamed Abusal, members of Eltiqa collective with the Korea Cultural Alliance for Palestine at SALT, Seoul.
-Image courtesy of Hera Chan.
+Hera co-organising and moderating a discussion with Mohammed Al-Hawajri and Mohamed Abusal, members of Eltiqa collective with the Korea Cultural Alliance for Palestine at SALT, Seoul.
+Image courtesy of Hera Chan

-Hera Chan speaking with Xiyadie about the history of Chinese paper-cut and his personal cosmology at Blindspot Gallery, Hong Kong for his solo exhibition.
-Image courtesy of Hera Chan.
+Hera speaking with Xiyadie about the history of Chinese paper-cut and his personal cosmology at Blindspot Gallery, Hong Kong for his solo exhibition.
+Image courtesy of Hera Chan

 M: Lately, you have been engaged in curating performances in the Tanks at Tate during Frieze Week.
 This year, Myanmar-born artist Moe Satt will be staging a new iteration of his iconic performance F n’ F (Face and Fingers)(2008–2012).
 Alongside the performance, he will also present his first European solo exhibition at Delfina Foundation.
 Tell us more about your recent project working with him.